Neofunctionalization: Neosubfunctionalization

-Neosubfunctionalization occurs when Neofunctionalization is the end result of subfunctionalization.
-In other words, once a gene duplication event occurs forming parologs that after an evolutionary period subfunctionalize, one gene copy continues on this evolutionary journey and accumulates mutations that give rise to a new function.
-Some believe that Neofunctionalization is the end stage for all subfunctionalized genes.
-For instance, according to Rastogi and Liberles "Neofunctionalization is the terminal fate of all duplicate gene copies retained in the genome and subfuctionlization merely exist as a transient state to preserve the duplicate gene copy."
+Neosubfunctionalization occurs when neofunctionalization is the result of subfunctionalization.
+In other words, once a gene duplication event occurs forming paralogs that after an evolutionary period subfunctionalize, one gene copy continues on this evolutionary journey and accumulates mutations that give rise to a new function.
+Some believe that neofunctionalization is the end stage for all subfunctionalized genes.
+For instance, according to Rastogi and Liberles "Neofunctionalization is the terminal fate of all duplicate gene copies retained in the genome and subfunctionlization merely exist as a transient state to preserve the duplicate gene copy."
 The results of their study become punctuated as population size increases.